Can I Deduct Hurricane Losses on My Tax Return?

 Calculating Your Loss

-Determining the amount of your casualty loss can be complex.
-Here’s how to approach it:
+Determining the amount of your casualty loss can be complex, but we have some tips on how to approach it.

 • Determine your adjusted basis in the property before the casualty or theft